obsidian-tasks-group/obsidian-tasks/docs/Introduction.md

 Supports due dates, recurring tasks (repetition), done dates, sub-set of checklist items, and filtering.

 You can toggle the task status in any view or query and it will update the source file.

-> Please submit bugs using [[Report a Bug]].
->
-> Please submit ideas using the [Feature Request form](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/new?assignees=&labels=type%3A+enhancement&template=feature-request.yaml).
->
-> Please ask for help in the [Q&A Discussions section](https://github.com/obsidian-tasks-group/obsidian-tasks/discussions/categories/q-a) by clicking **New discussion**.
->
-> Please share any interesting or fun uses of tasks in the [Show and Tell Discussions section](https://github.com/obsidian-tasks-group/obsidian-tasks/discussions/categories/show-and-tell) by clicking **New discussion**.

 For changes in each release, please check the [releases page](https://github.com/obsidian-tasks-group/obsidian-tasks/releases).